-We are highly dependent on the research and development, clinical and business development expertise of Jeffrey W. Albers, our President and Chief Executive Officer, Anthony L. Boral, our Senior Vice President, Clinical Development, Kyle D. Kuvalanka, our Chief Business Officer, and Christoph Lengauer, our Chief Scientific Officer, as well as the other principal members of our management, scientific and clinical team.
+We are highly dependent on the research and development, clinical and business development expertise of Jeffrey W. Albers, our President and Chief Executive Officer, Anthony L. Boral, our Senior Vice President, Clinical Development, and Christoph Lengauer, our Chief Scientific Officer, as well as the other principal members of our management, scientific and clinical team.
 Although we have entered into employment letter agreements with our executive officers, each of them may terminate their employment with us at any time.
+For example, as previously announced, Kyle D. Kuvalanka resigned from his position as our Chief Business Officer in September 2015.
 We do not maintain "key person" insurance for any of our executives or other employees.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.

-Recruiting and retaining qualified scientific, clinical, manufacturing and sales and marketing personnel will also be critical to our success.
+We expect to continue hiring qualified development personnel.
+Recruiting and retaining qualified scientific, clinical, manufacturing and sales and marketing personnel will be critical to our success.
 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
-Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize drugs.
+Furthermore, replacing key employees and executive officers may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize drugs.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 Failure to succeed in clinical trials may make it more challenging to recruit and retain qualified scientific personnel.